t2trg/2015-ietf94/t2trg-charter.md

 ## Meetings

-Meetings will often take place co-located with IETF meetings, and/or with meetings of related organizations such as W3C IG WoT.
+Meetings will often take place co-located with IETF meetings, and/or with meetings of related organizations such as W3C WoT IG.
-(Organizing Workshops at Research Conferences is also envisioned.)
+Organizing Workshops at Research Conferences is also envisioned.

 Specific meetings of T2TRG will pick focus items that much of the discussion of the meeting should revolve around.
 The stated focus for